samskrutha/Complete-DevOps/01-linux-introduction/README.md

 # Linux Basics

-This document outlines some basic understanding of Linux..
+This document outlines some basic understanding of Linux.

 ## What is Linux?